Cholesterol in the Blood

 Facts about cholesterol

-Cholesterol is a fat-like, waxy substance that can be found in all parts of your body.
-It helps your body make cell membranes, many hormones, and vitamin D. The cholesterol in your blood comes from two sources: the foods you eat and your liver.
+Cholesterol is a fat-like, waxy substance that helps your body make cell membranes, many hormones, and vitamin D. The cholesterol in your blood comes from two sources: the foods you eat and your liver.
 Your liver makes all the cholesterol your body needs.

 Cholesterol and other fats are carried in your bloodstream as spherical particles called lipoproteins.
 The two most commonly known lipoproteins are low-density lipoproteins (LDL) and high-density lipoproteins (HDL).